 In order to reach its target of improving the efficiency of the registration process and increasing the awareness of public policy; USAID LENS began working with partners to improve business registration in Jordan as a whole.

-USAID LENS is currently working with the Ministry of Industry and Trade and the Companies Control Department (CCD) to improve the efficiency of business registration process for MSEs.
+USAID LENS is currently working with the Ministry of Industry and Trade (MOITS) and the Companies Control Department (CCD) to improve the efficiency of business registration process for MSEs.
 This includes upgrading CCD’s server storage capacity to handle more data for registered businesses, and developing a business registration manual that clearly outlines the registration process for different types of businesses in order to motivate people to formalize their businesses.

 USAID LENS completed the procurement of a data server and storage array valued at JD 100,000 to the Companies Control Department in October 2015.
 This new high-performance database server will enable the CCD to enhance the efficiency of business registration processes for micro and small businesses across Jordan.

 USAID LENS has partnered up with the Ministry of Industry, Trade and Supply, and the Companies Control Department to create a detailed and comprehensive startup guide to help MSEs in the registration & licensing process, in collaboration with the Financial Services Volunteer Corps.
 The guide aims to lay out in a clear and simple manner, the steps first-time registrants must take.
 This includes everything from the required documents, capitalization, fees to specific requirements for specific businesses.
-The guide will be published in the first quarter of 2016.
+The guide was published in the first quarter of 2016.